HediBenFraj/React-Redux-Boilerplate/README.md

     - ./src/actions/<module>.actions.js

-This file will have the implementation of our actions.
+This file will have the implementation of our actions creators.

 #### Example of <module>.actions.js file :